edubart/minicoro/README.md

 - Stackful asymmetric coroutines.
 - Supports nesting coroutines (resuming a coroutine from another coroutine).
 - Supports custom allocators.
-- Allow passing values between yield and resume.
+- Storage system to allow passing values between yield and resume.
 - Customizable stack size.
 - Coroutine API design inspired by Lua with C use in mind.
 - Yield across any C function.